-Barcelona is famous for its architecture, its year-round sunshine and lively Mediterranean vibes has such an interesting past and culture that has helped shape this vibrant and popular city.
+Barcelona is famous for its architecture, its year-round sunshine and lively Mediterranean vibes.
+It has such an interesting past and culture that has helped shape this vibrant and popular city.
 If you are thinking about making Barcelona your next travel destination you may be interested in knowing a bit more about it.

 Here are 20 interesting facts about Barcelona.